Nothing like a lively debate to get the heart racing and blood pumping.

 For an area that is known for its notoriously bad air, I am of the belief the Valley should have one of the most aggressive campaigns to fight air pollution, but instead, has one of the tamest by comparison.

-That consensus hasn’t been reached in the slightest in my view, I am most looking forward to Sustainable Communities Strategy Fresno round two.
+That consensus in my view hasn’t been reached in the slightest I am most looking forward to Sustainable Communities Strategy Fresno round two.